aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/cloudfront/_index.en.md

 ### Objective

-This exercise will show you the steps for using the Amazon CloudFront Origin Group engine, using Amazon S3 buckets as an origin.
-During this lab will be created two S3 buckets and when the Amazon Cloudfront distribution receive a error code from Amazon S3 on Primary Region, it will trigger the same request on Secondary Region automatically.
+This exercise will show you the steps for using the Amazon CloudFront Origin Group mechanism, using Amazon S3 buckets as the origins.
+During this lab it will be created two S3 buckets and when the Amazon Cloudfront distribution receive a error code from Amazon S3 on Primary Region, it will trigger the same request on Secondary Region automatically.

 If you want more information [click here]({{< ref "/services/networking/cloudfront" >}} "Amazon CloudFront").

 **By the end of this exercise, you will be able to:**

-- Create resilient CloudFront distributions with two origins, the primary to deliver content and the secondary for failover.
+- Create resilient Amazon CloudFront distributions with two origins, the primary to deliver content and the secondary for failover.

 **Estimated Duration:** 30 minutes